ctrliq/kernel-src-tree/Documentation/admin-guide/pm/intel_pstate.rst

 ``intel_pstate`` can operate in two different modes, active or passive.
-In the active mode, it uses its own internal performance scaling governor algorithm or allows the hardware to do preformance scaling by itself, while in the passive mode it responds to requests made by a generic ``CPUFreq`` governor implementing a certain performance scaling algorithm.
+In the active mode, it uses its own internal performance scaling governor algorithm or allows the hardware to do performance scaling by itself, while in the passive mode it responds to requests made by a generic ``CPUFreq`` governor implementing a certain performance scaling algorithm.
 Which of them will be in effect depends on what kernel command line options are used and on the capabilities of